 Our core values will change in the different seasons of our lives.
 What was essential in our youth, experience and wisdom helps us refine as we grow older.
 The different life stages we naturally grow through will have its affect, but what is important to us and why it’s important is core to structuring a life and business of integrity.
 It is also the greatest place to find out who we should be working with and marketing too.

-At Berman & Pollinger, we developed a tool that we use in our onboarding exercises with new clients to help them crystalize their core values.
+At Berman & Pollinger, we developed a tool that we use in our on-boarding exercises with new clients to help them crystalize their core values.
 It becomes a benchmark for us and an anchor point for the GPS we help build life and business plans around.
-If you want to download the PDF of this for your team you can do so here.
-The instructions for the exercise can be downloaded here.
+If you want to take the assessment, you can do so here.

 Each of us was born with a set of strengths that is unique to us.
 We start seeing them come out as children and they usually are so ingrained in us that we have a tough time understanding that they are special.
 The flip side of them is also usually areas of weakness for us and often a source of complaints of others about us as people.

 As we clearly define your strengths as an individual it gives us a second point on your GPS.
 It also opens up places as you look at the strengths of your team members and those around you, of areas that need to be filled in.
 This second point is also the starting point of building the “how” part of your life and business plan.

 We use the Strengthfinder 2.0 strengths.
 It was developed years ago by the Gallup organization in its quest to define the best management candidates.
 What it turned into over the years of refinement was one of the greatest organizational tools ever created in business.
 The corresponding book is a best seller, driven primarily from the fact that you have to buy a new copy to get the one time use code to take the test.
 If you need a copy of the book you can get it delivered to your door from this link.

 If you’d like to take our thumbnail version of the assessment you may do so here.